 A revaluation of the Teachers Pensions Scheme (TPS) has taken place and the employer contribution rate increased from 16.48% to 23.68% in September 2019.
-The increase in contributions was funded by the Department of Education for the 2019-20 academic year and up until the 31st March 2022.
+The increase in contributions was funded by the Department of Education and this is expected to be the case until the 31st March 2025.